 Have you ever sent a message with any of the following three criteria?

-- The address and the identity of the sender is concealed
+- The address and the identity of the sender is concealed.

-- The message is sent in bulk
+- The message is sent in bulk.

-- The message is not requested by the recipient
+- The message is not requested by the recipient.

-I have been guilty of at least one of the above on multiple occasions and trust me, the last thing you want to do is have your communication categorized as spam.
+I have been guilty of at least one of the above on multiple occasions, and trust me, the last thing you want to do is have your communication categorized as spam.

 - Receive permission from the recipient

-- Relevant content
+- Provide relevant content

-- Message is personalized to the recipient
+- Personalize the message to the recipient

-- Tyler Garns, Box Out Marketing
+1. Tyler Garns, Box Out Marketing

-- Tim Ferris, The Four Hour Work Week:
+2. Tim Ferris, The Four Hour Work Week

-When asked why his book the Four Hour Work Week has had such longevity, he credited a big portion of that success to the way in which he wrote to his audience.
+When asked why his book “The Four Hour Work Week” has had such longevity, he credited a big portion of that success to the way in which he wrote to his audience.
 Instead of trying to write a book for the whole world, he wrote the book very personally for two of his close friends.
-This gave him the correct tone, personality and feel in the book, that then allowed it to connect with people in the same demographic as his two friends.
-Tim Ferris, The Four Hour Work Week (11:00 in)
+This gave him the correct tone, personality, and feel in the book, which then allowed it to connect with people in the same demographic as his two friends.
+(Tim Ferris, The Four Hour Work Week [11:00 in])

-- Simple Green Smoothies
+3. Simple Green Smoothies

 After months of messaging in a more direct and personal way, a customer tagged them in a photo.
 The girl in the photo matched exactly how they pictured their avatar Dannie.
 Do you think that customer felt a personal connection to Simple Green Smoothies?
 Of course she did, because they were talking to her, making products for her.
 She knew it, and she felt it.

 “You don’t need 19 billion followers on Facebook, you need 150 who buy something from you every single week.
 Skipio validates what my message is always about and that is, it’s still about people over profits.
 At the end of the day people make the decisions, they write the checks, you have to connect.”
 Dan Clark

-If you want real, lifelong, loyal customers, then you need to message to the one, not to the group.
+If you want real, life-long, loyal customers, then you need to message to the one, not to the group.